Scroll to top

 • The intermediate values used in waterfall charts can either be time-based or category-based.

-Gantt chart was introduced by Henry Laurence Gantt’s (1861-1919)
+2. Gantt Chart: Gantt chart was introduced by Henry Laurence Gantt’s (1861-1919).

 • A Gantt chart is a powerful project management tool used to track and schedule tasks within a project visually.